Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 The game is pictured as a pixel-art concept, with general cubic shapes governing the general ambiance except for noteworthy aspects of what is being shown, such as the character, enemies, objects, etc. to make them stand out at a glance.
 Therefore, these will be the ones without sharp angles, aiming for a more detailed shape.
 Solid edges will be used as well for important elements, but non-black outlines with tints and hue variants will also be relied upon in order to avoid having a monotonous, flat appearance in the object characterization.
 Weathered objects in the background and context will be interpreted by using color ramps to enhance textures, giving objects a more natural, weathered look.

-Well-designed feedback, both good (e.g. leveling up) and bad (e.g. being hit), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.
+Well-designed feedback, both good (e.g. leveling up, beating a boss) and bad (e.g. being hit, dying and restarting), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.

 For interactive elements, visual feedback should feel intuitive and fit naturally within the pixel-art style and color philosophy:
 - Subtle Motion and Animation: Gentle bobbing for collectibles (cards) will be incorporated.
 - Color and Lighting Variations: Slight hue shifts to distinguish interactable objects, soft lighting pulses or glows, as will be the case for vases

 ### User Interface
-The idea is to have in the center of the canvas, the actual game window, with each room taking the entirety of the allotted screen with the characters inside.
-Outside of said room, the player will be able to see their cards, their health, stamina, timer and buffs as the following image suggests:
+The way the UI was done is through a seperate section of the screen, with its card slots visible through a black rectangle where they appear when you grab one from the ground, as the cards get used, they move to the left and open the spots to the right.

 ![GUI Mockup](/Videojuego/GDDImages/GUIImages.jpg)

-The idea is for the interface to be as simple as possible, also in a pixel-like style and with everything neatly tagged.
+The idea is for the interface to be as simple as possible, but still incorporating the color pallet of the game, also in a pixel-like style and with everything neatly tagged.

 ### **Graphics Needed**